 The Winter Roundtable is the longest running continuing professional education program in the United States devoted solely to cultural issues in psychology and education.
-The Winter Roundtable will continue its tradition of bringing together scholars, practitioners, researchers, social change agents and students interested in the intersections between race, ethnicity, social class, gender, ability status, sexual orientation, and religious affiliation in psychology and education.
+The Winter Roundtable continues its tradition of bringing together scholars, practitioners, researchers, social change agents and students interested in the intersections between race, ethnicity, social class, gender, ability status, sexual orientation, and religious affiliation in psychology and education.

-This year's theme, From Ferguson to Flint: Multicultural Competencies for Community Based Trauma celebrates 34 years of accomplishment in the face of oppression, stigma, and trauma, and encourages emerging scholars and elders to continue building tools to heal from oppression and support marginalized communities.
+This year's theme, From Ferguson to Flint: Multicultural Competencies for Community Based Trauma celebrated 34 years of accomplishment in the face of oppression, stigma, and trauma, and encourages emerging scholars and elders to continue building tools to heal from oppression and support marginalized communities.

 And follow us on...

 Each year, Winter Roundtable invites speakers to share their wisdom in multicultural activism, community, organizing, and scholarship.
 Here are a few.
 Click on their photos for more information!